alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 1. Switch to `Atom` Editor
 2. create a new folder under training.
 3. Right click on training and select `New Folder`
-2. name it `jenkins`
+4. name it `jenkins`

-#### Pull the Jenkins image from dockerhub
-3. Open up a terminal window,
-4.  type `source source.docker`
-5. `cd to jenkins` folder
-7. Lets pull the jenkins image from the dockerhub first
-8. `docker images`
-8. `docker pull jenkins`
-9. `docker images`  <-- u should see the new image

 ###create Dockerfile

-Lets create a docker file.
-We will use prebuild image of Jenkins from dockerhub.
+Lets create a docker file to build a new image that has jenkins and ansible installed.
+For jenkins, we will use prebuild image of Jenkins from dockerhub.
 However we want to install ansible on it so that we can initiate deployment from the Jenkins server.

-1. Switch to `Atom`  Editor
-7. Right click on the `jenkins` folder and select `New File`
+5. Right click on the `jenkins` folder and select `New File`
-8. name it `Dockerfile`
+6. name it `Dockerfile`
-9. paste the following
+7. paste the following

 ```
 #VERSION 1.0